maibennett/sta235/exampleSite/content/Syllabus/grading/_index.en.md

 ### GRADING AND ASSIGNMENTS

-There will be one individual midterm, one final exam, and one final group project in this course.
-Additionally, there will be seven homework assignments during the semester (only six will be counted), and Just in Time Teaching assignments (JITT) that should be completed before each class:
+There will be one individual midterm and one final exam in this course.
+Additionally, there will be six homework assignments during the semester (only five will be counted), and Just in Time Teaching assignments (JITT) that should be completed before each class:

-1. Homework assignments: 30% (5% each, and you can drop one)
+1. Homework assignments: 35% (7% each, and you can drop one except for Homework 6)
 2. JITT assignments: 10%
-3. Participation: 5%
+3. Attendance/Participation: 5%
-3. Midterm: 15%
+3. Midterm: 25%
-4. Final: 20%
+4. Final: 25%
-5. Final project: 20%

 I will use the cutoffs below to translate your overall course average into a final letter grade. **These cutoffs are firm; we do not round course averages**.
 So, for example, an overall course average of 89.99 is a B+, not an A-.
 I sometimes (but not always) curve grades for each assignment, but **not** for the final grade. <u>There will be no extra credit</u>, except for a small bonus for completing the course evaluation at the end of the semester.